theooos/RP_Yr1_Server/README.md

-This is a branch for the Warehouse Management Graphical Display part of the project.
+This is a branch for the Job Selection part of the project.

 You should work on your code here until you are sure that you have finished it.